lealceldeiro/gems/TheCucumberForJavaBook/PartII/README.md

 The best solution is to listen for events broadcast by the system and pause at the appropriate points in the scenario until those events have been received.
 That way, you minimize the amount of time the tests waste waiting for the system.

 The next best solution is to use sampling to repeatedly poll the system, looking for an expected change of state.
 This approach works in most circumstances, but you need to take care, especially when the outcome you’re looking for at the end of the scenario looks just the same as at an earlier time in the scenario.

+## Chapter 10: Databases

+Resetting state between scenarios is vital; otherwise, you get weird failures.

+Transaction-based cleaning is preferred because it is fast, but it works only when there is one single-threaded process.

+Truncation-based cleaning is a slower, brute-force technique that works in multiprocess and multithreaded environments.

+## Chapter 11: Simplifying Design with Dependency Injection